NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Water Bomb (Lesser).md

 * * *

 This bladder of water explodes when put under pressure or upon being punctured, dealing minimal damage, neutralizing acids, and dousing flames.
 The bomb deals 1 nonlethal bludgeoning damage and 1 nonlethal bludgeoning splash damage.
-On a hit, if the target is suffering from [[Conditions/Persistent Damage|Persistent Acid or Persistent Fire Damage]], it can attempt a flat check to end that persistent damage immediately.
+On a hit, if the target is suffering from [[Persistent Damage|Persistent Acid or Persistent Fire Damage]], it can attempt a flat check to end that persistent damage immediately.
 As this is particularly effective assistance, the DC of the flat check is reduced from 15 to 10 for this check.
 On a hit against an unattended, non-magical fire, the bomb extinguishes the fire, or extinguishes one square of fire for a larger fire.

 *Source: Pathfinder #176: Lost Mammoth Valley*
 *OGL*